advocations/skype/Skype/UCWA/AutoDiscoveryLibrary.md

  **Last modified:** April 07, 2015

- _ **Applies to:** Skype for Business 2015_
+ _**Applies to:** Skype for Business 2015_

 Use the functions in the AutoDiscovery module to discover the correct location of the AutoDiscover service and set up a **Transport** object with the correct final domain.
-For more information, see[Transport library](TransportLibrary.md).
+For more information, see [Transport library](TransportLibrary.md).

 ## Create an AutoDiscovery object

 The **AutoDiscovery** constructor has one parameter: a **Transport** object.
 Before an **Autodiscovery** object can be created, an object representing the parameter must be created.